docker/docs/swarm/secure-swarm-tls.md

 An external CA is a trusted 3rd party company that provides a means of creating, issuing, revoking, and otherwise managing certificates.
-They are *trusted* in the sense that they have to fulfill specific conditions and maintain high levels of security and business practices to win your business.
-You also have to install the external CA's root certificates for you computers and services to *trust* them.
+They are *trusted* in the sense that they need to fulfill specific conditions and maintain high levels of security and business practices to win your business.
+You also need to install the external CA's root certificates for you computers and services to *trust* them.